Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

 1. Make sure you are using the standard DPI of 96.
 2. Make

+---
 ## Creating Slicer Icons from Scratch using a template

 If using Inkscape, helpful tips for configuring Inkscape and importing Slicer's SimpleColorPalette are below.

 If using SVG-Edit, some helpful tips for setting Document Properties and Editor Preferences are given, but it's mostly self-explanatory.

+---
 ## Visual appearance guidelines

 Slicer's most basic application UI icons are derived from Material Symbols Icons.
-To realistically accommodate the large and diverse community of 3D Slicer contributors without an onboard icon designer, we recommend using the <A href="https://m3.material.io/styles/icons/designing-icons" Material-IO design principles</A> as a touchstone, but there is no rigid adherance requirement.
+To realistically accommodate the large and diverse community of 3D Slicer contributors without an onboard icon designer, we recommend referring to the <A href="https://m3.material.io/styles/icons/designing-icons" Material-IO design principles</A> as a touchstone and inspiration, but don't require rigid adherance.

 At a minimum, respecting the following 10 requirements will help keep new designs consistent with the appearance of existing set of Slicer Application Icons: